wforbes/levelz.app/README.md

 **Levelz.app is licensed under the GNU Public License v3.0 which you can read about [here](http://www.gnu.org/licenses/gpl-3.0.html).**

-Essentially, you are free to use, distribute, modify, or sell your own versions of this software - as long as that source remains Open!
-We simply restrict the closed-source use of it, and respectfully request that you notify us of where you use it and where your source can be found - by emailing [will@levelz.app](mailto:will@levelz.app).
+Essentially, you are free to use, distribute, modify, or sell your own versions of this software - as long as that source remains Open! **We simply restrict the closed-source use of it**, and respectfully request that you notify us of where you use it and where your source can be found - by emailing [will@levelz.app](mailto:will@levelz.app) or reaching out to Will Forbes.

 By making this repository public I'm aware that other developers or companies may use this source code to launch their own competing projects.
 While I would encourage you to please contribute to this project instead, partner with us, and combine our efforts, we understand if you don't.
 Just make sure you keep your source OPEN!